Leave this site

 You can apply at the age of 17, although you won’t be appointed until you are 18.

-There is no upper age limit but bear in mind that normal retirement age is 60 and new constables have to complete a two-year probation period.
+There is no upper age limit but bear in mind that the usual retirement age is 60 and new constables have to complete a two-year probation period.

 You must be a UK, EU citizen with EU settled status, a commonwealth citizen or a foreign national with no restrictions on your stay in the UK.